Now in its eleventh year, Santepheap continues to provide food, shelter, clothing, education, health care and personal and moral development.

 She graduated from Santepheap in January 2015 with a scholarship for vocational training in hospitality at Paul Dubrule for one year in Bakery and Pastry.
-Now she is working at Apsara Angkor Hotel in Siem Reap and her income supports her living expenses and she sends the remaining money to her family every month.
+Now she is married and working at Apsara Angkor Hotel in Siem Reap.

-Your new donations will make it possible for additional poor, countryside children to come to Santepheap for the opportunity these students have received and used to such great advantage.
+Your new donations will make it possible for additional children to continue their education.

 Please check the